An adaptive attack on Wiesner's quantum money: Another way to attack: a protective measurement

 expressible in terms of the projector $P$.
+In this formula, we assume that system containing the probe is on the left, and the system containing the unknown state on the right of the tensor product.)
 This works because we can divide the Hilbert space into two subspaces: the kernel and the range of $P$.
 These subspaces are invariant under the unitary $U$.
 Its action in each of the subspaces is then easily expressible.
+Note that when $A$ is unitary with eigenvalues $\pm 1$, the unitary $U$ can be implemented as in Figure~\ref{fig:Uimplement}.

 Choosing a small $\delta=\frac{c}{N}$ (and tuning the constant $c$ for optimal performance), we ensure that the interaction of the probe and the tested system is always weak -- independent of the relationship of $P$ and the unknown state $\ket{\alpha}$.
 This is in contrast with the method in Section~\ref{sec:attack}, where if the probe was close to the state $\ket{1}$, the controlled interaction could change the state of the system a lot.